 On 07/31/2018, during a planned underground pipe inspection of the Unit 3 condensate surge tank, a water leak was identified from one of the return lines to the tank.
+The leak was near MW-7C and MW-7D wells.
 The leak was stopped and leaked standing water was captured.
 Following the event, local and state government stakeholders and the NRC were notified.
+In fourth quarter of 2022 both MW-7C and MW-7D were less than the minimum detectable activity for tritium and the effectiveness of the leak repair will continue to be monitored.